 Also read: Is Baby Powder Flammable?
 It Depends…

-What Happens When You Throw Salt Into A Fire?
+What Happens When You Throw It Into A Fire?

 If you throw salt into the fire it will change the color of the flame.